MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-the-caller-id-for-a-user.md

 ## <a name="set-your-caller-id-policy-settings"></a>Définir vos paramètres de stratégie d'ID d'appelant

 > [!NOTE]
-> Pour tous les paramètres d’ID de l’appelant dans Skype pour professionnels en ligne, vous devez utiliser Windows PowerShell et vous **ne pouvez pas utiliser** le **Skype pour le centre d’administration commerciale**.
+> For all of the Caller ID settings in Skype for Business Online, you must use Windows PowerShell and you **can't use** the **Skype for Business admin center**.

 ### <a name="verify-and-start-windows-powershell"></a>Vérifier et démarrer Windows PowerShell